MailTape/MailTape-v1/_posts/2016-07-24-Talitres-Records.md

 track6_color: vibrant
 writer: Louise
 ---
-<p id="introduction">This morning, we introduce you a brand new type of episodes, that we hope you'll enjoy as much as all the others.
-Did you notice this "Records" thing?
-Yes, we've decided to start inviting record labels in Mailtape episode.
-As you know, we aspire to discover new inspiring music every Sunday, with labels, we will be able to introduce you to an entire catalogue each time.
-Isn't that wonderful? </p>
+<p id="introduction">This morning, Mailtape presents a brand new kind of episodes!
+Did you notice this "Records" thing in the title?
+We've decided to start inviting record labels in Mailtape episodes every now and then!
+As you know, we aspire to discover new inspiring music every Sunday; with labels guests, we will be able to introduce you to an entire catalog each time!
+Isn't that wonderful?! </p>

 # Indie or die

-To introduce this new formula, welcome Talitres!
+To introduce this new formula, welcome [Talitres](www.talitres.com/)!
 It's been 15 years of amazingly creative and introspective music since their creation.
-Today, you'll discover the choices of the mastermind behind all this: Sean Bouchard.
+Sean Bouchard is the mastermind behind all this indie madness!
 Humbly, he only selected one artist of his own catalog, North American band _Le Loup_.
-You'll also came across _Rachel Dadd_ and _Will Samson_ in our selection, who are just a glimpse of what you can hope to discover in Talitres' releases.
+You will also came across _Rachel Dadd_ and _Will Samson_ in our selection...
+And theses artists are just a glimpse of what you can hope to discover in Talitres' releases.

 # Talitres's selection: